 salvage annex/yard a new home, acquiring the north part of Lanksy's junkyard property for the long desired expansion of Summitt Park.

 1977 – The Ann Arbor Observer reported in November of 1977 that "Summit Park is Done at Last".
 Not without some controversy.
 Mr. Albert Wheeler was the Mayor at this time and was closely involved in the development, advocating fiercely for the park.
 As the first African American Mayor for the city, he advocated to ensure that the park offered the activities youth desired and worked with the Model Cities Policy board to bring the funding and grant money forward.
 The roller skating rink was a point of contention and opposed by the neighbors which resulted in council voting to eliminate the skating track from development.
 Mayor Wheeler vetoed the council’s vote to prevent it from being eliminated.
 That track remains today and the park was a long awaited success featuring some unique play pieces that are highlighted in this

 Summit Park 1977 design brochure.
 The

 beehive climber was a favorite for many years.

 The 80s started off with the park selected to receive a National Honor Award in the 1981 the Professional Grounds Management Society Awards program for the “Best Maintained Park and Recreation Area”.

-In 1987, council renames the park to honor Mr. Albert H. Wheeler thus beginning a new era for Wheeler Park.
-To learn more about the park namesake, read Albert Wheeler Remembers Part I and Part II from the Ann Arbor Observer (1974).
+council renames the park to honor Mr. Albert H. Wheeler thus beginning a new era for Wheeler Park.
+To learn more about the park namesake, read the Story of Albert Wheeler by Ryan Stanton or dive in to the Ann Arbor Observer 1976 articles about Mr. Wheeler.

 April 4, 1994 – Albert Wheeler passed away leaving a legacy of accomplishments.